 How to Use Pickled Watermelon Radishes

-While we eat watermelon radishes the most in the Winter, we find them locally all year round so we have learned to incorporate them into all sorts of dishes.
+While we eat watermelon radishes the most in the Winter, I can find them at my local grocery store all year round so we have learned to incorporate them into all sorts of dishes.

 Here are some of my favorite ways to eat pickled watermelon radishes: